taosdata/TDengine/docs/en/09-tools/02-taosbenchmark.md

 There are two ways to install taosBenchmark:

 - Installing the official TDengine installer will automatically install taosBenchmark.
-Please refer to [TDengine installation](/operation/pkg-install) for details.

 - Compile taos-tools separately and install them.
 Please refer to the [taos-tools](https://github.com/taosdata/taos-tools) repository for details.